-Now, Ray struggles to form complete thoughts, and each day is a struggle.
-He has a hard time writing his own name, and some days, struggles to recognize life long friends.
+These days, Ray struggles to form complete thoughts, and each day is a battle.
+He has a hard time writing his own name, and often times, struggles to recognize life long friends.

 Early in his boxing career, Ray endured a second impact injury.
 This is when an individual absorbs a concussion on top of a previous concussion that has not yet healed.
-His durability was his own worst enemy.
-He'd never been knocked out or knocked down and that gave him a false sense of infallibility.
-The cumulative effects of several concussions left his fast hands unreliable, his sharp reflexes dulled.
+His durability was his own worst enemy during his boxing career.
+He had never been knocked out or knocked down which gave him a false sense of infallibility.
+The cumulative effects of several concussions left his fast hands unreliable and his sharp reflexes dulled.

-After Ray's retirement from boxing, throughout the early 1980's, headaches became common place.
-Denial ensued.
-After a 14-year career at Eastman Kodak, Ray's work habits eventually began slipping.
-He was forgetting duties at his job, and began developing hand tremors and 'daze outs.'
+After Ray's retirement from boxing, throughout the early 1980's, headaches became common place and denial ensued.
+After a 14 year career at Eastman Kodak, Ray's once impeccable work ethic progressively began slipping.
+He was forgetting how to perform regular duties at his job, began developing hand tremors and was constantly dazing out.

 After much prodding from family, Ray finally met with medical specialists regarding his mental and physical decline.
-He was eventually diagnosed with Dementia Pugilistica - a form of second-impact injury that lingered from his boxing days.
+He was eventually diagnosed with Dementia Pugilistica, a form of second impact injury that lingered from his boxing days.

-Untreated, recurring head traumas can lead to loss of balance - which can result in falls and injuries.
-The post-injury traumas can affect centers of the brain, resulting in lack of comprehension, forgetfulness, repeating sentences during conversations, confusion, insomnia and inappropriate behaviors.
+If left untreated, recurring head trauma can lead to loss of balance, which can result in unwarranted falls and injuries.
+These post injury traumas can affect areas of the brain, resulting in lack of comprehension, forgetfulness, repeated sentences during during speech, confusion, insomnia and inappropriate behaviors.

-The toughest part of Ray's situation is that now, he knows the world he lives in was mostly avoidable.
+The toughest part of Ray's situation is that he now knows that the world he lives in every day was mostly avoidable.
 His mission now is to educate athletes in order to prevent them from following in his footsteps and unknowingly finding his world.

-Its the intention of this site to help spread the word of the destructive nature of second-impact injuries and continue in the fight to prevent adolescent and student athletes from suffering repeat head-trauma injuries in contact sports.
+It is the intention of this site to help spread the word regarding the destructive nature of second impact injuries and continue in the fight to prevent adolescent and student athletes from suffering repeat head trauma in contact sports.

-No athlete is immune.
-Wrestlers, lacrosse players, boxers, football, softball and baseball are just a few in a long list of sports where athletes are very susceptible to head injuries.
-With the invincible attitude of student athletes and peer pressure to perform, responsibility now shifts to the shoulders of coaches and caregivers to recognize the symptoms of these head injuries in order to help protect the students from themselves.
+No athlete is immune to these head injuries.
+Wrestling, lacrosse, boxing, football, soccer, softball and baseball are just a few in a long list of sports where athletes are very susceptible to head injuries.
+With the invincible attitude of athletes today and the peer pressure to perform at a high level, responsibility now shifts to the shoulders of coaches and caregivers to recognize the symptoms of these head injuries in order to help protect the athletes from themselves.